-Just as the name proclaims, a fixed router has a fixed base where you have to drive the wood into the blade as against the plunger router where you'll drive the blade into the wood to make your designs.
-These types of routers are the ones used in most professional wood workshops.
+Just as the name proclaims, a fixed router has a fixed base where you have to drive the wood into the blade as against the plunger router where you’ll drive the blade into the wood to make your designs.
+These types of routers are the ones used in most professional carpentry workshops.

 These fixed base routers are much easier for amateurs to use since it doesn’t really need to be manipulated or adjusted much like the plunge router.
 All you need to do to use the router is place it properly on a solid platform and you can start cutting out your woods and designs.
 Once situated perfectly, the router remains stationed, allowing you to move the wood around on it as you require to get your design.